-My spinal injuries were killing me after the previous day at the show.
-Actually, we were only at the show for about four hours on the first day and left early due to spinal pain.
-Since my spinal injuries were screaming at me on the morning of the second day, I chose to only carry a small compact camera rather than walk around with a camera bag over my shoulder.
-So, all of these photos were shot with my compact Fuji X30 camera.
-This little camera produces some really nice images!
+My spinal injuries were killing me after the previous day of standing and walking around at the show.
+Actually, we were only at the show for about four hours on the first day and left early due to unbearable spinal pain.
+Since my extensive spinal injuries were screaming at me on the morning of the second day, I chose to only carry a small compact camera rather than walk around with a camera bag over my shoulder holding my better, bigger and heavier camera and a few lenses.
+So, all of these photos were shot with my compact Fuji X30 camera that I carried on a wrist strap with no camera bag whatsoever.

-When we got to this scene, below, on one of the layouts, Sheila said, "Hey look... it is Kenzie taking a selfie!"
+When we got to this model scene, below, on one of the layouts, Sheila said, "Hey look... it is Kenzie taking a selfie!"

 Here is a photo of the entrance to one of the buildings housing this giant train show...